×

 How to get there

-Located in the northern part of the island of Streymoy, access to the waterfall is very easy.
+Located in the northern part of the Island of Streymoy, access to the Fossá Waterfall is very easy.
 A small car park is located just a few metres away and you can walk right up to the waterfall.

 How I took this photo